 - Center the oven rack; preheat the oven to 400°F.

 - Bring a large pot of salted water to a boil.
-Add the oranges to the boiling water, cover the pot, and let the oranges boil until perfectly soft -- 30 minutes to 1 hour.* Drain, cool, and cut the fruit into quarters. *The longer the fruit boils, the less bitter it will be.
+Add the oranges to the boiling water, cover the pot, and let the oranges boil until perfectly soft -- 60-90 minutes.* Drain, cool, and cut the fruit into quarters. *The longer the fruit boils, the less bitter it will be.

 - Put the quartered oranges in the bowl of a food processor.
 Process to a fairly-fine puree.

-- In the bowl of a standing mixer (or any large bowl if using electric beaters), beat the eggs until pale and thick.
-One ingredient at a time, beat in the almond flour, salt, sugar, baking powder and orange puree.
+- In a large bowl, whisk the eggs until pale and thick.
+One ingredient at a time, whisk in the almond flour, salt, sugar, baking powder, and the orange puree.

-- Pour the batter into the prepared pan, and bake until firm -- 50 minutes to 1 hour.
+- Pour the batter into the prepared pan, and bake until firm -- about 1 hour.
+(Hint: check the cake after 45 minutes.
+If the batter is turning dramatically dark, cover the pan loosely with aluminum foil, then continue baking.)
 Transfer the pan to a wire rack to cool.
 Run a plastic knife between pan and cake, then release the cake onto a serving platter or cake stand.
 Dust with the optional confectioners' sugar.